snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/use-windows-search-find-work-school-results.md

 ms.date: 08/12/2022
 ---

+> [!IMPORTANT]
+> Beginning March 31, 2025, Office.com and SharePoint will be the new homes for Microsoft Search.
+Microsoft Search in Bing will no longer be available.
+We encourage Microsoft Search users to update your bookmarks now.

 # Use Windows Search to find work or school results

 Windows Search is a desktop search experience that helps users find relevant results.
 When users search from the taskbar, they'll get results from: